“We who believe in freedom cannot rest.”

 Opportunities to Help

 Below are some suggestions on actions you can take in response to the horrific murder of George Floyd in Minneapolis.
-Please send us suggestions that we can add to this list.
-We will update it frequently.

 - Support Black people.
 But if you are a white person, realize that they don’t need to be taking care of us at this moment.
 Don’t lay your own heartache and anger on top of theirs.
 Here are some Vermont-based Black-led groups: